-Think carefully about what type of an experience you're after.
+Travellers should think carefully about what type of an experience they are after.
 A large cruise liner offers luxury and comfort, but is somewhat out of place when looming over a tiny, historic port town.
-Consider looking for a smaller vessel, sailboat or catamaran charter or megayacht to get a little more "up close and personal" with the islands you are choosing to visit.
+Consider looking for a smaller vessel, sailboat, catamaran charter or megayacht to get a little more 'up close and personal' with the islands.
 The smaller boats also allow for swimming stops.
 Another option with appeal to those with specific itineraries is to use the basic ferry system to get from island to island.
 Don't expect luxuries however, although the scenery is quite pleasant.

 Most cruises are round-trips from the Port of Piraeus in Athens, which has become the cruise ship hub of the Mediterranean.
 Athens, of course, has many attractions to offer, from iconic sights like the Parthenon and Acropolis to fabulous shopping and the best of Greek cuisine.
-Make sure you allocate a least three days to explore - although do it before your cruise as Athens's legendary traffic might stress you out!
+Make sure to allocate some time to explore.